What is Anime?

 Refunds are offered as follows:

-Q. As an Art Bazaar attendee, can Tokyo In Tulsa help me with my table?
+Q. Does Tokyo In Tulsa have staff to help me with my table?

-The short answer, no. As a part of the Art Bazaar, there is a reason we provide 2 badges and additional badges at a discounted price.
-As a rule, Tokyo in Tulsa is always short handed.
+We do not provide staff.
+As a part of the Art Bazaar, there is a reason we provide 2 badges and additional badges at a discounted price.
 We do not have the staff to help you with your table and run the convention.
 As an Artist, we ask that you bring sufficient staff to man and secure your tables.

 Q. What are the hours of the Artist Bazaar?